Search for Important Questions

 3. What is the Nilokhedi project?

-2. What is value?
-Explain its types and give importance of values in human life.
+3. What do you mean by motivation?
+Explain its types and importance in human life.

 1. Nature has placed man under the empire of pleasure and of pain.
 Explain this philosophy in detail quoting examples from recent past.